ismet55555/yojenkins/docs/source/usage.md

 #### Manually edit the `~/.yojenkins/credentials` file directly

-Alternatively, you can manually edit the `~/.yojenkins/credentials` file directly.
+You can manually edit the `~/.yojenkins/credentials` file directly.
 The file is in TOML file format.
 Each profile will have the following information structure:

 ```toml